-The lungs are part of the respiratory system, made up of organs and tissues that work together to help you breathe, states the American Lung Association.
-Its main job?
-To move fresh air and oxygen into the body while removing waste gases.
+The lungs are part of the respiratory system, made up of organs and tissues that work together to help you breathe, says the American Lung Association.
+They move fresh air and oxygen into the body while removing waste gases.

-Let’s get technical for a minute.
 To survive, every cell in the body needs oxygen.
-The air around us contains oxygen, among other gases.
-As we breathe, we intake the air and the oxygen is moved to the bloodstream and transported throughout the body.
-The blood carries the oxygen that touches each cell of the body.
-As it interacts with the cells, oxygen is exchanged for the gas waste carbon dioxide.
-The blood then carries the waste gas back to the lungs where it is removed from the blood stream and exhaled.
+The air around us contains oxygen and other gases.
+As we breathe, we take in air.
+Oxygen is moved to the bloodstream and transported throughout the body.
+Blood carries oxygen so it touches each cell of the body.
+As it interacts with cells, oxygen is exchanged for waste (carbon dioxide gas).
+The blood then carries the carbon dioxide waste back to the lungs where it’s removed from the blood stream and exhaled.

-This gas exchange happens automatically and is vital process for the body.
-Cool, huh?
+This gas exchange happens automatically and is a vital process for the body.

-But that’s not all!
-The respiratory system has other roles important to breathing which include:
+But that’s not all.
+The respiratory system has other roles important to breathing:

 There are many parts to the respiratory system.
-The American Lung Association lists them out as follows.
+The American Lung Association lists them as follows.

 There are also a variety of blood vessels that help the lungs function correctly.

-It’s known that as you age, the lungs lose capacity.
-This is why it’s important to prioritize lung health and not take it for granted.
-Below are some tips as to how you can keep your lungs healthy and in shape over time.
+As you age, the lungs lose capacity.
+So, it’s important to prioritize lung health and not take it for granted.
+How you can keep your lungs healthy: